leonardinosaur/pet2mri/docs/source/Usage.rst

 Installation
 ============
-At some point, pet2mri will be avaliable on pip, but as of this writing this is not yet the case.
-To get pet2mri, please download the script from the GitHub repo_.
+Currently, the easiest way to get pet2mri is from the GitHub repo_.
 After downloading the script, place it in a directory in your path.
-Finally, make it executable with the following command::
+Then, make it executable with the following command::

 	chmod +x pet2mri